Retirement annuities

 Creditor Protection

-This might be oversold, but not infrequently, annuities have better creditor protection than your brokerage account.
+This might be oversold, but not infrequently; annuities have better creditor protection than your brokerage account.
 This is state-specific, so see here.

 You have under-saved for retirement

-Honestly, if you take your cash out and buy a SPIA, you will be better off if you plan to live a normal or prolonged life span.
+If you take your cash out and buy a SPIA, you will be better off if you plan to live a normal or prolonged life span.
 Mortality credits will pay you better than your bonds do.

 You think you need an income-producing portfolio, so you are taking too much risk